 Authorize capital refers to the amount that a company is authorized to raise from its present and future shareholders.
 Paid up capital denotes the amount that the shareholder are going to invest or has already invested in the company.

 Example: The authorize capital of XYZ Limited is 1 core divided by 1 lac shares with tk.
 100 per share value.
 3 shareholders started the company with the paid up capital 30 lac taka with equal share holding.
 Every shareholder owns 33.3% of the company holding 10,000 shares each.
 The company now wants to raise more from its shareholder.
 However, now they can raise up to 70 lac from the current shareholders or future shareholder since their authorize capital is tk.
 1 crore.
 To raise more than 70 lac, the company needs to apply to the Company House to increase its authorize capital limit paying extra fees.

 - Updated Trade License

-- Board meeting minutes regarding bank opening details
+- Board resolutions regarding bank opening on company letterhead pad

-- Picture & NID of those who operate bank account
+- Picture & NID of those who will operate the bank account

 - Minimum Balance